apache/cassandra-java-driver/manual/statements/built/README.md

         .and(set("x", 10)).where(eq("id", 1));
 ```

-Besides the most often used `set` operation, there is a plenty of operations for work with
+Besides the most often used `set` operation, there is a lot of operations for work with
 all types of collections (lists, maps & sets): `add`, `discard`, `prepend`, `put`,
 `remove`, `setIdx`, etc.  For the full list of operations, see the [QueryBuilder]'s documentation.